edgexfoundry-holding/open-horizon-integration/hub/05-view-device-data.md

 ## View the data

+Now that you've verified that Open Horizon has deployed EXF, it's time to use EXF to view the events and readings that the Random Integer Device Service is sending.

-According to the documentation, you could request the URL for Core Data, but that will show you all of the events and readings since the Service was started, which could get quite long:
+According to the EXF documentation, you could request the URL for Core Data, but that will show you all of the events and readings since the Service was started, which could get quite long:

 ``` bash
 curl --silent http://localhost:48080/api/v1/event | jq